Employment Law

 The unjust and damaging effects of sexual harassment should never be ignored.
 Los Angeles victims of sexual harassment at work need a law firm that understands the harm that a hostile work environment due to sexual harassment can cause.
 You deserve a trusted advocate who will fight for your rights and stand by your side from the start of your claim to the finish.

-At King & Siegel LLP, our sexual harassment attorneys in Los Angeles are not afraid to go toe-to-toe with your employer.
+At King & Siegel LLP, our sexual harassment lawyer in Los Angeles are not afraid to go toe-to-toe with your employer.
 We founded our firm on the premise that the same hard-hitting, skilled, and passionate litigation tactics employed in bigger, more expensive firms could and should be available to workers.
-Our clients trust us with personal and critical legal issues, and we do not take this responsibility lightly.
-We take your case personally and will never treat you like just a case file or number.

 Sexual harassment affects employees and job applicants in the workplace.
 Both men and women can be victims of sexual harassment at work.
 Sexual harassment can occur between two men, two women, men and women, or several different people of the same or different sexes.